dortania/OpenCore-Install-Guide/extras/acpi.md

 > Hey what about USBX?
 Do I need to do anything?

-USBX is univeral across all systems, it just creates a USBX device that forces USB power properties.
+USBX is universal across all systems, it just creates a USBX device that forces USB power properties.
 This is crutial for fixing Mics, DACs, Webcams, Bluetooth Dongles and other high power draw devices.
 This is not manditory to boot but should be added in post install if not before.
 Note that USBX is only used on skylake+ systems, Broadwell and older can ignore

 For those who want a deeper dive into the issue: [What's new in macOS Catalina](https://www.reddit.com/r/hackintosh/comments/den28t/whats_new_in_macos_catalina/)

 ## PLUG SSDT
+**Intel CPUs only, for AMD see [NullCPUPowerManagement patch](https://github.com/khronokernel/Opencore-Vanilla-Desktop-Guide/blob/master/AMD/NullCPU-patch.md)**

 CPU naming is fairly easy to figure out as well, open your decompiled DSDT and search for `Processor`.
 This should give you a result like this: